ShiroNek0/J-Insight/README.md

 - `backend/`: NestJS API source code.
 - `data/`: Raw data or static assets (if applicable).

+## 💡 Acknowledgements

+This project is heavily inspired by [JP Immigration Dashboard](https://github.com/RetroHazard/JP_Immigration_Dashboard).
+Special thanks to the original author, [RetroHazard](https://github.com/RetroHazard), for the concept and data insights.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.